jotego/jtcores/cores/vigil/README.md

 # Video Timing

-atrac17 measured the original PCB.
-His findings can be verified in the schematics, which are a bit hard to read but putting everything together, it makes sense.
+Measured on PCB and verified on the schematics, which are a bit hard to read but putting everything together, it makes sense.

 - Pixel clock is 6.144MHz
 - H: 256 active pixels, 128 blank pixels